 Access the most recent version of the Certificate of Degree of Indian Blood request form here.

-Due to staffing shortages, Anchorage Enrollment Services is open Mondays, Wednesdays, and Fridays from 10 AM - 3:30 PM
+Anchorage Enrollment Services is open Monday to Fridays from 9:00 AM - 4:00 PM

 If you have any questions, please contact: